ni/nimble/specs/fast-project-realignment/README.md

 Nimble is built on the Microsoft FAST Design System libraries.
 A key feature of the libraries was `@microsoft/fast-foundation` which provided a set of custom element base classes to implement common controls (such as buttons, checkboxes, radio buttons, etc).
-This was a unique attribute of FAST that enabled Nimble to quickly build a set of common custom elements leveraging the quality of work of Microsoft controls (leveraging modern browser features, focus on accessibility, _fast_ performance).
+This was a unique attribute of FAST that:
+- enabled Nimble to quickly build a set of common custom elements leveraging the quality of work of Microsoft controls (leveraging modern browser features, focus on accessibility, _fast_ performance)
+- gave a shared library from which nimble could adopt new features and contribute fixes (as opposed to forking or writing from scratch).

-In April 2022 FAST shared a vision of [The Future of FAST Foundation](https://github.com/microsoft/fast/issues/5901) which presented a future with the potential to improve FAST Foundation integration (template and style extensibility, changes to enable emerging patterns such as Server-Side Rendering, changes to align with scoped custom element registries).
+In April 2022 FAST shared a vision of [The Future of FAST Foundation](https://github.com/microsoft/fast/issues/5901) which had the potential to improve FAST Foundation integration (template and style extensibility, changes to enable emerging patterns such as Server-Side Rendering, changes to align with scoped custom element registries).
 This roadmap caused the (expected to be temporary) uncomfortable situation of the stable releases of FAST to be placed in maintenance mode in an archive branch while the main branch was in beta.

-Placing the stable release of FAST in maintenance mode resulted in it being significantly harder to maintain deployed systems (submitting patches to work with new versions of toolchains), slowed uptake of bug fixes, and halted new control development (particularly menu button and date pickers were significant gaps).
+Placing the stable release of FAST in maintenance mode resulted in it being significantly harder to maintain deployed systems (submitting patches to work with new versions of toolchains), slowed uptake of bug fixes, and halted new control development (particularly menu button and date / time pickers were significant gaps).
 Unfortunately the FAST Foundation alpha in main never went stable and in May 2024 as part of [FAST Project Re-alignment](https://github.com/microsoft/fast/issues/6955) the Foundation library concept and packages were abandoned altogether.

 ## Status of packages